BRAIN INJURY

 1. Medications

-• Pain relievers: Helps manage headaches and discomfort
+• Pain relievers: Help manage headaches and discomfort.

-• Mood stabilizers & antidepressants: Helps manage emotional and behavioral changes
+• Mood stabilizers & antidepressants: Help manage emotional and behavioral changes.

 2. Rehabilitation & Therapy